 So, you’ve just purchased your first JK Wrangler.
 You’ve done some digging around on the internet and realized that you probably should have bought a Rubicon.
 But you didn’t, so now you want to know the difference between the Dana 30, and the Dana 44.
 Why?
 So you can make an educated decision about upgrading to a stronger axle.

 The base model and the Rubicon rear axle are both Dana 44s.
 But, the front axle is where everything changes.
-The Rubicon gets a Dana 44 in the front, whilst lower model Jeeps don’t.
+The Rubicon gets a Dana 44 in the front, while lower model Jeeps don’t.
 The Dana 30 is what lower models receive.

 Dana 30 vs Dana 44: Axle Housing